ercole-io/ercole-docs/docs/guide-2.x.md

 * `RepoService.HTTP.BindIP` contains the IP on which reposervice listen for HTTP requests.
 * `RepoService.HTTP.Port` contains the port on which reposervice listen for HTTP requests.
 * `RepoService.HTTP.LogHTTPRequest` true if reposervice should log for every received HTTP request.
-* `RepoService.SFTP.Enable` contains true if reposervice should serve the files via SFTP.
-* `RepoService.SFTP.RemoteEndpoint` contains the url used by clients to reach the repository via SFTP.
-* `RepoService.SFTP.BindIP` contains the IP on which reposervice listen for SFTP.
-* `RepoService.SFTP.Port` contains the port on which reposervice listen for SFTP.
-* `RepoService.SFTP.PrivateKey` contains the private key used by the SFTP server.
-* `RepoService.SFTP.LogConnections` true if reposervice should log the connections from SFTP clients.
-* `RepoService.SFTP.DebugConnections` true if reposervice should log degug messages of the connections from SFTP clients.
 ##### ChartService.*
 * `ChartService.RemoteEndpoint` contains the URI used by the clients to connect to the chartservice.
 * `ChartService.BindIP` contains the IP Address on which chart service listen.